BrunoASMauricio/ProjectBase/README.md

 ### General
 - [X] Add abstraction similar to menu, but for multiple choice stuff (i.e. executable/test/project/single repo to manage operations)
 - [X] Add "There have been errors, please check the logs at PATH" message for logged exceptions
+- [ ] Find a way to identify repositories without using URLs (different URLs can point to the same repo) Use the X commit of the default branch?
+  - [ ] Overhaul handling of repositories by name/url/path.
+Use unique internal ID that can link to those three attributes
 - [ ] Create abstraction to allow different build systems
   - [ ] Put CMake commands into separate specialization of said abstraction
 - [ ] Divide test results into their respective modules